locnnil/workshop/docs/tutorial/index.rst

 and not be copied or stored externally, e.g. in a repository.

 Check out the recent :ref:`changes <ref_workshop_changes>`
-to see how |project_markup| keeps track of the project directory:
+to see how |ws_markup| keeps track of the project directory:

 .. code-block:: console